bthealy/Portfolio/README.md

 ### Scripts Overview

 - `run_bellman.py`: This is the central script that ties the entire process together.
-It generates the path, calculates the cost, and plots the path on the contour.
+It generates the path, calculates the cost, and plots the path on the contour. <br />
-- `bellman.py`: This script carries out the core Bellman-Ford algorithm by performing the node subprocesses recursively.
+- `bellman.py`: This script carries out the core Bellman-Ford algorithm by performing the node subprocesses recursively.<br />
-- `Node.py`: Defines each node in the graphical algorithm and contains the subprocess for each node.
+- `Node.py`: Defines each node in the graphical algorithm and contains the subprocess for each node.<br />
-- `Front.py`: This script handles the Front object that manages the main front, back, and query lists.
+- `Front.py`: This script handles the Front object that manages the main front, back, and query lists.<br />
-- `Map_Features.py`: Preps the contour map by initializing obstacles and impedances.
+- `Map_Features.py`: Preps the contour map by initializing obstacles and impedances.<br />
-- `Results.py`: A script for visual delight, this plots the results of the path planner's run.
+- `Results.py`: A script for visual delight, this plots the results of the path planner's run.<br />
 - `contour_maps.py`: This script contains the various contour maps used for path planning.

-The scripts in this repository provide an insightful exploration into how classic graph algorithms can be harnessed for modern robotics and intelligent systems applications.
-Step in and get started with this incredible journey!
+## Reflections and Learnings

-## R&D
+The development process of this project was not without its hurdles.
+Two challenges, in particular, stood out:

-There were two main issues I encountered while developing this code:
+1) Achieving a balance between the Euclidean distance and elevation impedance cost was quite a juggling act.
+The path chosen by the algorithm could be significantly influenced by the penalty associated with elevation.
+It took a fair amount of experimentation to strike an optimal balance, as overemphasizing one type of cost would lead to the other being overlooked.

-1) Balancing the Euclidean distance vs Elevation impedance cost trade off.
-The amount of penalization for elevation can have drastic effects on the path chosen, and it took some time feel out the proper balance.
-Too much emphasis on one type of cost causes the other to be ignored.
+2) The current design uses only elevation change to calculate impedance, leading to scenarios where paths of the same Euclidean distance but varying steepness were treated the same.
+While the algorithm was able to reduce overall elevation change, it did not necessarily prioritize less-steep paths.

-2) Impedance is currently only elevation change, but in many causes the elevation change is the same regardless of steepness between a few coordinates.
-This caused the algorithm to reduce overall elevation change, but not necessarily prioritize less-steep paths of the same Euclidean distance.
-This problem would be easier solved with real contours and robotic limitations (as I'm using self made contours).
-It's difficult to properally adjust costs without proper requirements / restrictions for the vehicle's traversibility.
-For example, a real vehicle may have a certain incline/decline limit that could be embedded in the cost function.
+A practical solution to these problems would be to incorporate real contours and robotic limitations.
+Having real-world constraints on the vehicle's traversal capabilities would provide a more concrete framework for adjusting the cost function and balancing Euclidean distance and elevation impedance.